varnish/varnish-modules/docs/vmod_var.rst

 This VMOD implements basic variable support in VCL.

-It supports strings, integers and real numbers.
+It supports strings, integers, real numbers, durations, IP addresses and backends.
 There are methods to get and set each data type.

 Global variables have a lifespan that extends across requests and VCLs, for as long as the vmod is loaded.
+Global variables only support strings.

 The remaining functions have PRIV_TASK lifespan and are local to a single request or backend request.